New Writers Awards 2016

 - Poetry in English and Scots

 - Children’s and Young Adult Fiction in English and Scots

-Here's what some previous recipients had to say about their experiences:
+Here's what previous awardees had to say about their experiences on the programme:

 ‘Receiving a New Writers Award was a hugely important step towards the completion of my first book, Sixty Degrees North.
 It gave me the confidence to continue, and allowed me the time to get it done.
 The support of Scottish Book Trust has been invaluable, and I can't recommend them or this award highly enough.
 Don't hesitate, just apply!’